The Master Maid: Synopsis

-Seeing them sailing, he sets a monster to drink up the sea, but the Master Maid has the prince throw down the salt, and it transforms into a mountain, cutting off the water.
+Seeing them sailing, he sets a monster to drink up the sea, but the Master Maid has the prince throw down the salt and it transforms into a mountain, cutting off the water.
 The giant sends for a monster to bore through the hill, but when he reaches the other side, the Master Maid has the prince refill the ocean by pouring the flask of water into it.
-The monster drinks it up again, but before the giant can catch the couple, they reach the prince's father's lands.
+The monster drinks it up again.
+Before the giant can catch the couple, they reach the prince's father's lands.

 The prince is unwilling that she should walk into his father's castle and proposes that he should fetch a coach and seven to carry her.
 She says that he will forget her, and he says that he will never.
 She makes him promise to go straight home and only fetch the horses, neither speaking to anyone nor eating anything.

-He finds a wedding party for one of his brothers, and sets about getting the coach.
+He finds a wedding party for one of his brothers and sets about getting the coach.
 The wedding guests, finding he will not come in, go out with food, and when he is about to ride off, the bride's sister rolls an apple to him, and he bites it and forgets the Master Maid.

 The Master Maid finds a dirty old hut, where an old woman lives, to stay.
 She says she will clean it up and puts gold in the pot on the fires.
 The gold bubbles up and gilds the cottage.
 The old woman is so frightened she flees, and the Master Maid lives there.

 A constable finds her and wants her to marry him.
 She sends him off for a sackful of gold, and then she says she must bank the fire.
 The constable says he will do it, and once he has the poker, she says that he will hold it, and it will hold him, and he will shovel red-hot coals over himself all night.
 And so he does.
 As soon as day broke, and he finally was able to rid himself of the poker, he set off as though the bailiff or the devil were after him.